w3f/General-Grants-Program/grants/speculative/aPois.md

   * Interconnecting node networks
   * Finalize documentation

+### Deliverables
+* **Milestone 1**:
+  * Operator that is able to do a simple one-time deploy of sentry nodes and validator

+* **Milestone 2**:
+  * Operator that supports modification of the deployments of a sentry node cluster and validator on-the-fly

+* **Milestone 3**:
+  * Resources deployed through the operator can be monitored with Prometheus and can be connected over different deployments
 ## Longer-Term

 We are very interested in POS blockchains and Polkadot appears as one of the more promising and interesting from a technological point of view.
 We are facinated by the